-Your read-across hypothesis common for the prediction of toxicological, ecotoxicological and environmental fate properties can be summarised as: Common route of synthesis, similar structural features (surfactant) and similar physico-chemical properties result in similar properties for metabolism, environmental fate, and essentially identical hazard profiles regarding human health.
+Your read-across hypothesis common for the prediction of toxicological and ecotoxicological properties can be summarised as: Common route of synthesis, similar structural features (surfactant) and similar physico-chemical properties result in similar properties for metabolism, environmental fate, and essentially identical hazard profiles regarding human health.
 In addition, a trend of increasing toxicity with increasing alkyl carbon chain length can be observed for aquatic toxicity.